MichaelW1996/FormSVG/README.md

 Using a basic form to create an SVG file with the user defined text, colour and shape.

-Video of use in current format can be found here:
+Video of use in current format can be found here: https://drive.google.com/file/d/1Mn58Fk-Ppya-Ibpu5Kj-r-fq4_qD_AMz/view

-Video of use can be found at (With automated contrast colour): https://drive.google.com/file/d/1d0DPzx9GJr1Pi21vO89t05AimolLy8Ea/view
+Video of use can be found at (With automated contrast shape colour): https://drive.google.com/file/d/1d0DPzx9GJr1Pi21vO89t05AimolLy8Ea/view

 ## Contents